yumy-yumy/topic-model/src/ReadMe.md

 `shell/infer_prob.sh /home/lda_model /home/infer`,

 where the first paramter is the folder cotains models and the second is the output path.
+Here, we use models of the topmost level from all years.
+For example, in 1998, the topmost model is saved in the folder `/lda_model/1998/ldac_output_2`.

 4.2.
 Build a dictionary to transalte categories' short names to their full names.
 For arxiv-category, type